Our report, now in its 24th year, reveals the state of FTSE 100 companies' pensions... "£150bn to go backwards"

 - 28 companies reduced the assumed life expectancy in their pension scheme

-- Pension liabilities could reduce by £30 billion if based on CPI instead of RPI
+- Pension liabilities could reduce by £30bn if those using RPI were able to switch to CPI

 How we can help